SMS Habsburg: Construction and layout

 Habsburg was the first of three battleships of her class.
 Her hull was laid down on 13 March 1899 at the Stabilimento Tecnico Triestino shipyard in Trieste.
-The vessel was from the design of Siegfried Popper, and she was constructed under the direction of Gustav Lendecke.
+The vessel was from the design of Siegfried Popper, and she was constructed under the direction of Gustav von Lendecke.
 Following a year and a half of construction, she was launched on 9 September 1900.
 After the completion of final fitting-out work, Habsburg was commissioned into the Austro-Hungarian fleet on 31 December 1902.

 Like all ships of her class, Habsburg was 113.11 m (371 ft) long at the waterline and was 114.55 m (375 ft 10 in) in overall length.
 She had a beam of 19.8 m (65 ft) and a draft of 7.5 m (24 ft 6 in).
 The ship displaced 8,364 metric tons (8,232 long tons).
 Habsburg had a crew of 638 officers and enlisted men.

 Habsburg was powered by 2-shaft, 4-cylinder vertical triple expansion engines, which were supplied with steam by 16 Belleville boilers.
 Habsburg's power output was rated at 15,063 indicated horsepower (ihp), which produced a top speed of 19.62 kn.

 The ship's hull was constructed from longitudinal and transverse steel frames, over which the outer hull plates were riveted into place.
 The hull incorporated a double bottom that ran for 63 percent of the ship's length.
 A series of watertight bulkheads also extended from the keel to the gun deck.
 There were a total of 174 watertight compartments in the ship.
 Habsburg had a metacentric height of between .82 m and 1.02 m.
 Bilge keels mounted on either side of the hull reduced rolling.
 She had a flush main deck that was planked with wood; the upper decks were covered with linoleum or corticine.

 Habsburg had three 24 cm (9.4 in) L/40 guns, two mounted in a twin turret forward and one mounted in a single turret aft of the main superstructure.
 The C 97 guns were manufactured by Krupp in Germany.
 Her secondary armament consisted of twelve 15 cm SK L/40 guns in casemates.
 These guns could fire at 4–5 shells per minute.
 Habsburg was built with face-hardened chrome-nickel steel.
 The main armored belt was 220 mm in the central portion of the ship, where the ammunition magazines, machinery spaces, and other critical areas were located.
 The belt tapered slightly to 180 mm on either end of the central section.